 Authors may feel that their books, missions, or messages are extremely urgent.
 This is especially a problem with nonfiction.
 They believe that the change they wish to see in the world is critical to the future as they define it.

-Others realize that there is a unique, and possibly closing, window of opportunity to get their words out into the world, either due to current events, public sentiment and tastes, or their own personal time-sensitive goals.
+Others realize that there is a unique, and possibly closing, a window of opportunity to get their words out into the world, either due to current events, public sentiment, and tastes, or their own personal time-sensitive goals.

 Emotionally motivated by their mission, they want wide distribution for their books.
 Honestly, there’s nothing wrong with wanting that.
 All authors want that!
 But the problem is that they usually have no audience for their work because they’re first-time authors with no fan base.
 Now that they’ve made the decision to publish, they’re stunned at what it could take to get the distribution level they want.